-cepezed will design a new, roughly 22.500 m2 measuring bèta-medical research building for the Vrije Universiteit (VU Amsterdam) of Amsterdam.
-The office will do this together with the engineers of Pieters Bouwtechniek, DWA and DGMR, who will be responsible for respectively the stability structure, the MEP-design and the construction physics of the new edifice.
-AT Osborne is involved as cost consultant.
+cepezed will design a new, roughly 22.500 m2 measuring bèta-medical research building for the Vrije Universiteit (VU) of Amsterdam.
+The office will do this together with the engineers of Pieters Bouwtechniek, DWA and DGMR, respectively responsible for the stability, MEP design and building physics.
+AT Osborne is involved as a cost consultant. consultant.
 Today, the VU and the design team members signed the official agreement.

-Programmatically, the new research building will house a wide range of functions and facilities, such as variegated types of lecture rooms, spaces for self-tuition, work and office spaces, as well as elaborate labfacilities of different types and classes, such as training labs, ML-I & ML-II labs, rooms for electron microscopy and rooms with laser facilities.
-The will also be facilities for cooperation with third parties.
+Programmatically, the new research building will house a wide range of functions and facilities, such as variegated types of lecture rooms, spaces for self-study, work and office spaces, as well as a wide range of labfacilities of different types and classes, such as training labs, ML-I & ML-II labs, rooms for electron microscopy and rooms with laser facilities.
+There will also be facilities for cooperation with third parties.
 Moreover, the building will hold campus services such as catering, meeting spaces and a technology service center.

 With respect to sustainability, goal is a BREEAM-Excellent certified, livable, low-energy and life cycle proof edifice.
-Measures to attain this will therefore be part of the design process right from the start.
+Measures to attain this will therefore be part of the design process right from the very beginning.